deanm0000/chartjs_pl/README.md

 1. Expose mixed graphs, (ie lines and bars on same chart)
 2. Incorporate animation as a dimension similar to [plotly](https://plotly.com/python/animations/)

+## Aspirational idea(s) aka need help to do these

+1. use mathbox.js for webgl 3d graphs (maybe this is new library)
+2. connect wasm polars to Python polars to prevent serialization